The Management Meeting Playbook: 9 Essential Dos and Don’ts (July 2026)

 8. Assign action items to participants

 Don’t: End meetings without a clear follow-up plan.
 This can lead to inaction and a lack of progress.
-Ensure that every meeting results in actionable steps and a plan for follow-up.
+Make sure every meeting results in actionable steps and a plan for follow-up.

 9. Solicit suggestions for improving future meetings

 Don’t: Overlook participant feedback.
 This can lead to stagnant meeting formats and disengaged attendees.
-Utilize Spinach's meeting summaries to understand employee engagement and satisfaction, ensuring that feedback is not only collected but also acted upon.
+Use Spinach AI to capture structured decisions and action items that surface patterns across meetings for leadership review.

 Construct a more effective leadership team with Spinach